-Developer may close mainlanes for short-term durations only upon written approval by TxDOT and after the traffic control plans and details have been reviewed and approved.
+Developer may close mainlanes for short-term durations only upon written approval by TxDOT and after the traffic control plans and details have been reviewed and approved by TxDOT.
 TxDOT shall have the right to lengthen, shorten, or otherwise modify the foregoing restrictions as actual traffic conditions may warrant.

-The detour route for these full roadway closures shall be limited to usage of the on and off ramps at the mainline interchange locations.
+The detour route for these full roadway closures must be limited to usage of the on and off ramps at the mainline interchange locations.

-Major crossing streets must remain open to traffic prior to Project Final Acceptance.
+Major crossing streets must remain open to traffic prior to Project Final Acceptance unless a written request for a limited closure related to bridge demolition and replacement is submitted and accepted in writing by TxDOT.
+A limited closure request for major crossing streets over SH 288 must include a traffic model demonstrating proposed detours and resulting traffic conditions, and also demonstrate the traffic benefits when compared to restrictions based on demolishing and reconstructing the crossing bridge structure in halves.
+No such closure must be allowed unless the adjacent crossing roadways are open to traffic with a minimum of the existing number of lanes operational.
 When minor crossing streets are closed, the major crossing streets must have a minimum of two lanes in each direction.
 Below is a list of major crossing streets for the Project:

-- Beltway 8

-- IH 610
+- Beltway 8 - IH 610

 - US 59

 - US 90

 - SH 288

 - Southmore Blvd

 - MacGregor Way

-- Hocombe Blvd
+- Holcombe Blvd

 - Yellowstone Blvd

 - Holly Hall St

 - Holmes Rd

 - Bellfort St

 - Reed Rd

 - Airport Blvd

 - Orem Dr

-- Aimesa-Genoa Rd
+- Almeda-Genoa Rd

-Minor crossing streets may be closed for bridge construction if adjacent cross streets are open to traffic and continuous frontage roads are open.
-Coordinate with the TxDOT for all minor street identification.
+Minor crossing streets may be closed for bridge construction if adjacent cross streets are open to traffic and continuous Frontage Roads are open.
+Developer must coordinate with TxDOT to identify all minor streets.

-Any complete roadway closure shall require a traffic control plan to be submitted and approved by TxDOT and Governmental Entities having jurisdiction of roadways affected by the closure.
-Availability of frontage roads, ramp locations and detour distances shall be considered in the design.
+Any complete roadway closure must require a traffic control plan to be submitted and approved by TxDOT and Governmental Entities having jurisdiction of roadways affected by the closure.
+Availability of Frontage Roads, ramp locations and detour distances must be considered in the design.
 Complete mainlane closure may only be allowed during night times.